 - No exceptions are made in fairness to all applicants

-- A formal application shall be submitted to the Clinical Observership Program Committee during the designated application dates, Aug 1 through Sept 30 of each year.
+- A formal application shall be submitted to the Clinical Observership Program Committee for approval.

 - Standardized applications such as an ERAS application is acceptable.
 If using an ERAS application, months for which the candidate is applying for should be indicated in the email.
 In the event that ERAS application is not available, a Common Application Form can be substituted.

-The following are required to be submitted to the Committee for consideration of participation in the program:
+The following criteria is what is required to be submitted to the Committee for consideration of participation in the program:

 - A completed application or ERAS application